Tahkus/arcade-game/README.md

 ## Author

-This game was made by Tahkus Allen based the game engine provided by Udacity as part of the Front-End Web Developer Nanodegree.
+This game was made by Tahkus Allen based on the game engine provided by Udacity as part of the Front-End Web Developer Nanodegree.